InteractiveComputerGraphics/SPlisHSPlasH/doc/file_format.md

 * stiffness (float): Stiffness coefficient of the equation of state.
 * exponent (float): Exponent in the equation of state.

+##### PCISPH parameters:

+* minIterations (int): Minimal number of iterations of the pressure solver (default: 2).
+* maxIterations (int): Maximal number of iterations of the pressure solver (default: 100).
+* maxError (float): Maximal density error in percent which the pressure solver tolerates (default: 0.01).

 ##### PBF parameters:

+* minIterations (int): Minimal number of iterations of the pressure solver (default: 2).
+* maxIterations (int): Maximal number of iterations of the pressure solver (default: 100).
+* maxError (float): Maximal density error in percent which the pressure solver tolerates (default: 0.01).
 * velocityUpdateMethod (int):
   - 0: First Order Update
   - 1: Second Order Update

+##### IISPH parameters:

+* minIterations (int): Minimal number of iterations of the pressure solver (default: 2).
+* maxIterations (int): Maximal number of iterations of the pressure solver (default: 100).
+* maxError (float): Maximal density error in percent which the pressure solver tolerates (default: 0.01).

 ##### DFSPH parameters:

+* minIterations (int): Minimal number of iterations of the pressure solver (default: 2).
+* maxIterations (int): Maximal number of iterations of the pressure solver (default: 100).
+* maxError (float): Maximal density error in percent which the pressure solver tolerates (default: 0.01).
 * enableDivergenceSolver (bool): Turn divergence solver on/off.
 * maxIterationsV (int): Maximal number of iterations of the divergence solver.
 * maxErrorV (float): Maximal divergence error in percent which the pressure solver tolerates.